 - Gori Yahaya - Chief Executive Officer at Upskill Digital

 Attendance at this conference is supported by our charitable funds, to ensure a diverse spectrum of participation, including people of all ages, backgrounds and perspectives.
 This includes overnight accommodation at Cumberland Lodge on 14 November and all meals during your stay.

-We are pleased to be able to offer five bursaries for this conference, to support PhD students working in relevant fields with the costs of travelling to and from Cumberland Lodge.
+Please note that this conference is now full.
+We have also awarded five travel bursaries to support PhD students working in relevant fields with the costs of travelling to and from Cumberland Lodge.